mvasilenko/terraform-aws-infrastructure/README.md

 Review `.tf` files, in `flask_app.tf` there is an IAM policy with pull permissions to ECR repo access with our app docker image

+Run `terraform plan`

+Check changes, if they look good, apply it with `terraform apply`

+### ECS cluster

+One of the ways of running dockerized apps in AWS is to use ECS cluster, it is managed container orchestrator.
+Let's create ECS cluster named `app-dev`

+Go to `terraform/eu-west-1/ecs/app` directory

+Review `.tf` files, in `cluster.tf` there is a definition of `app-dev` ECS cluster

+Run `terraform plan`

+Check changes, if they look good, apply it with `terraform apply`